haruosuz/DS4GD/2017giga/CaseStudy.md

 Q4.
 Write a function to draw a sliding window plot of AT content.
 Use it to make a sliding window plot of AT content along the genome, using a windowsize of 20000 nucleotides.
 Do you notice any relationship between the sliding window plot of GC content along the genome, and the sliding window plot of AT content?

 Q5.
-Is the 3-nucleotide word GAC GC over-represented or under-represented in the genome sequence?
+Is the 3-nucleotide word GAC over-represented or under-represented in the genome sequence?

 ----------
 ## Assignment 4